Walk of Life Training 2018-2019

 A commitment to personal practice of at least two hours

-a week (one inside and one outside) throughout the training is required.
+a week (one in a studio/hall and one outside) throughout the training is required.

 Between the training sessions the participants will receive an individual